 A good candidate is an exemplary Catholic lay person in good standing, residing in the United States, who has achieved or is achieving distinction in his/her field, who faithfully provides outstanding service to church and community and is willing and able to commit to the Order as expressed in the motto:

 “Tuitio fidei et obsequium pauperum”

 Nurturing, witnessing and protecting the faith and assistance to the poor and the suffering

 Candidates spend a year in formation, during which they learn about the history of the Order of Malta, spirituality and hospitaller work.
-They attend Area and Association spiritual and educational events, volunteer in Order of Malta works or ministries and are invited to participate in the Lourdes Pilgrimage and Association retreats.
-At the end of the year, the candidates may express their commitment and complete their application.
+They attend Area and Association spiritual and educational events, volunteer in Order of Malta works and are invited to participate in the Lourdes Pilgrimage and Association retreats.
+At the end of the year, the candidates may express their commitment and complete their application process.